How to stop breastfeeding quickly

 How to stop breastfeeding quickly – Transcript

-The truth is that many of these things ARE compatible with breastfeeding, and sometimes you may just need to make a few adjustments, or cut down the feeding to a degree, or keep your supply up while you’re on a treatment, and then get your baby back to the breast again when the treatment is over.
+And the truth is that many of these things ARE compatible with breastfeeding – sometimes you may just need to make a few adjustments, or cut down the feeding to a degree, or keep your supply up while you’re on a treatment, for instance, and then get your baby back to the breast again when the treatment is over.
 So there is great flexibility, and it’s usually for the lack of knowledge around lactation that cause many women to unnecessarily stop.

-Of the women that I’ve spoken to about this matter, they have been left feeling really quite negative when they gave up so prematurely.
-Many experienced engorgement, coupled with blocked ducts or mastitis, because they absolutely stopped at one moment in time, and didn’t do it in a kind way to their body, gradually reducing that supply.
-This is very unsatisfactory.
+And of the women that I’ve spoken to about this matter, they have been left feeling really quite negative when they gave up so prematurely, and many experienced engorgement, coupled with blocked ducts or mastitis, because they absolutely stopped at one moment in time, and didn’t do it in a kind way to their body, gradually reducing that supply, and this is very unsatisfactory.

-So I would really encourage you to look at the related videos so that you can make an informed choice about these matters.
-If you do find that the treatment or the test or the particular medication that you have been put on isn’t compatible, there are still things that you can do.
+So I would really encourage you to look at the related videos so that you can make an informed choice about these matters, and if you do find that the treatment or the test or the particular medication that you have been put on isn’t compatible, there are still things that you can do.

-You may need to stop breastfeeding for a short time, but keep up your supply with pumping and orientate your baby back to the breast at the end of the treatment.
-It might simply be that you can offer your expressed milk that you expressed before the treatment began, and offer that to your baby during the treatment, keep your supply up, and then bring your baby back to the breast again.
-Babies are hard wired to breastfeed, and it is possible to get your baby back to the breast.
+You may need to stop breastfeeding for a short time, but keep up your supply with pumping and orientate your baby back to the breast (relactation) at the end of the treatment.
+It might simply be that you can offer your expressed milk that you expressed before the treatment began, and offer that to your baby during the treatment, keep your supply up, and then bring your baby back to the breast again – and remember that babies are hard wired to breastfeed, and it is possible to get your baby back to the breast.

-I would however, encourage you in the process of reducing milk supply to always use hand expression as a means to keep yourself comfortable because it’s possible to get engorged (a general congestion going on), and hand expression will help to prevent a blocked duct.
-Look at the related videos about that.
+I would however, encourage you in the process of reducing milk supply to always use hand expression as a means to keep yourself comfortable because it’s possible to get engorged (a general congestion going on), and hand expression will help to prevent a blocked duct – and look at the related videos about that.

-Although it’s very rare, if you do have to stop abruptly, if you’ve been perhaps diagnosed with a condition where you need treatment as soon as possible, then pump your milk, and gradually then reduce that pumping time.
-Keep yourself comfortable with hand expression in between, to prevent blocked ducts or mastitis.
+Although it’s very rare, if you do have to stop abruptly, if you’ve been perhaps diagnosed with a condition where you need treatment as soon as possible, then pump your milk, and gradually then reduce that pumping time – and keep yourself comfortable with hand expression in between, to prevent blocked ducts or mastitis.

-Another strategy that you can add in the mix here is to reduce the actual pumping time so that you’re taking less milk off in each session too.
-Your milk supply is always in a state of flux, so there is flexibility.
+And another strategy that you can add in the mix here is to reduce the actual pumping time so that you’re taking less (milk) off in each session too – and know that your milk supply is always in a state of flux, so there is flexibility.
 If you start to drain the breast again, your body will start to make milk again.
 Women have re-lactated – it is possible to do that, after days or weeks or sometimes months.

-But I do appreciate that if this decision is final then you will be feeling quite emotional.
-There’ll be lots of different feelings but know that keeping your baby close, skin to skin, feeding your baby responsively via a bottle, will also be helping to develop your baby’s brain.
+But I do appreciate that if this decision is final then you will be feeling quite emotional – and there’ll be lots of different feelings but know that keeping your baby close, skin to skin, feeding your baby responsively via a bottle, will also be helping to develop your baby’s brain.
 All that lovely responsive feeding and closeness is a wonderful thing, irrespective of the milk – and congratulate yourself on all of the milk that you’ve given to your baby up to this point.

 Review dates, references & further resources